Flag This Hub

 Gather together the beads and the stretchy cord.

-First gather together the beads and the stretchy cord.
+The first step is to gather together the beads and the stretchy cord for this project.
 Use a ruler to measure and cut off about twelve inches (30.48 centimeters).
 For my wrist I only need about seven to eight inches to go around, but I use the extra stretchy cord for tying off the bracelet.

 Step Two: Add The First Bead